HellcrowAndrey/facade-bitcoin/README.md

-# wrapper-ethrereum
+# wrapper-bitcoin
-This is wrapper of ethereum
+This is wrapper of bitcoin